 Head-to-Toe Health Assessment

-As you may infer from the name, a head-to-toe health assessment is one that encompasses the entire patient from head to toe.
+As you may infer from the name, a head-to-toe health assessment is one that encompasses the entire client from head to toe.
 This includes physical and neurological health.
-The head-to-toe assessment includes the patient’s mental status, head, neck, thorax, abdomen, and extremities.
+The head-to-toe assessment includes the client’s mental status, head, neck, thorax, abdomen, and extremities.
 Throughout the exam, observe the skin for color, lesions, temperature, and dryness or moisture2.

 |General safety survey||Assess: Bed position, call bell positioning, emergency equipment, ambulatory devices, fall hazards|